vjkancherla/DevSecOps-ArgoCD/argo-cd/README.md

 -n argo-cd \
 -f argo-helm-values.yaml

->> k port-forward -n argo-cd svc/dev-argo-cd-argocd-server 8080:80
+>> k port-forward -n argo-cd svc/dev-argo-cd-argocd-server 9080:80

+Login using admin/admin (note that the password was set in argo-helm-values.yaml)